Spider Bites vs Ant Bites: Differences, Pictures & Treatment

 Fire Ant Bites

-These insects bite to anchor themselves and then sting multiple times in a circular pattern, creating clusters of raised, reddened welts that often develop into white, fluid-filled pustules within one to two days.
+Fire ants anchor themselves, then sting in a circular pattern, leaving clusters of raised, red welts that turn into white, fluid-filled pustules within one to two days.
+The sting burns intensely on contact, followed by swelling and itching.
+The area usually heals within several days if left alone.

 Carpenter Ant Bites

-Carpenter ants deliver bites rather than stings, using their powerful mandibles to break skin and then spraying formic acid into the wound.
-This creates a distinctive burning sensation that differs from both typical ant stings and spider bites.
+Carpenter ants bite rather than sting, using powerful mandibles to break the skin and spray formic acid into the wound.
+The result is an immediate stinging sensation that fades faster than fire ant or spider bite pain.

 Carpenter ant bites appear as small red marks that may develop slight swelling but rarely form pustules like fire ant stings.